← Back

 We compute 100 Total Fertility Rate (TFR) scenarios from 0.1 to 10.0 in 0.1 increments, each with 10 million independent trajectories — 1 billion total across the full sweep.
 The interactive homepage focuses on the most interpretable public range and shows scenario bands (5th to 95th percentile) rather than a single forecast line.

-- Replacement (TFR 2.1): Illustrative scenario at exact replacement fertility.
+• Replacement (TFR 2.1): All countries reach exact replacement fertility.
 Population stabilizes long-term.

 Compute